Breastfeeding and Maternal Illness Part 2

 The question of whether the drug of choice for treatment of Lyme disease, doxycycline, is contraindicated during breastfeeding comes up frequently.
 It is not contraindicated during breastfeeding.

 There is a host of inflammatory and autoimmune diseases or such as rheumatoid arthritis, lupus erythematosus, idiopathic thrombocytopenic purpura, autoimmune hemolytic anemia, autoimmune thyroiditis, and more, which are associated with and probably caused by antibodies against various tissues of the body.
 In the case of rheumatoid arthritis, it is the joints of the body; in lupus erythematosus to several different tissues of the body; in idiopathic thrombocytopenic purpura to the platelets in the blood which help stop bleeding and so on.

 Many physicians seem to believe that the mother cannot breastfeed because the antibodies causing the diseases may enter the milk and cause the disease in the baby.
 This is patently false.
-There are several sorts of antibodies and the antibodies that cause the above diseases are different from the antibodies that are normally found in breastmilk.
+There are several sorts of antibodies and the antibodies that may cause the above diseases are different from the antibodies that are normally found in breastmilk.
 The antibodies (sIgA) found in breast milk require a special added piece to allow these antibodies to get into the milk.
 In addition, they have another extra piece which prevents them from being destroyed in the acid milieu of the baby’s stomach.
+Approximately 95% of the antibodies found in breastmilk are of this sIgA sort.
 So, this reason for telling a mother not to breastfeed has no basis in fact.

 Do you need help with breastfeeding?
 Make an appointment with the International Breastfeeding Centre.